inet-framework/inet/tutorials/fingerprint/doc/newevents_nid.rst

 .. note:: If the ingredients contain only D (and not t), the fingerprints are defined/affected only by the order of the packets (and the data they contain), the timings are irrelevant.

-To filter out the effects of newly added events, run fingerprints with ingredients which only take into account network communication (e.g. ~tID).
+To filter out the effects of newly added events, run fingerprints with ingredients that only take into account network communication (e.g. ~tID).

 .. workflow: when deciding which fingerprint to use, a general rule of thumb is that, you should use the most sensitive fingerprint that you think will not change because of the updated model. i.e. it is not sensitive to the model change but sensitive to everything else.
 Should this go into the general section?

 ..
 Note:: When deciding which fingerprint ingredients to use, a general rule of thumb is that you should use the most sensitive fingerprint that you think will not change because of the updated model, i.e. it is not sensitive to the model change but sensitive to everything else.
-In this step, we chose ``~tID``: this only takes into account messages between different network nodes; it uses the time, the interface full path and the data in network byte order to calculate the fingerprints.
+In this step, we chose ``~tID``: this only takes into account messages between different network nodes; it uses the time, the interface full path, and the data in network byte order to calculate the fingerprints.

 Here is the workflow: